Global and regional/continental trends in family size, sex ratios, and ageing/greying

 - The use of ultrasound to determine the sex of a fetus can lead to selective abortion, especially in countries such as China during the introduction of the One Child policy.

-- Infanticide: Preference for male children leads to deaths of females who die through various means used by their parents
+- Infanticide: Preference for male children leads to the deaths of females who die through various means used by their parents

 - Male children could also live longer because females are discriminated against in some cultures in terms of education, healthcare, etc.